 - Cushioning: Low

-- Price: $180
+- Price: $190

 This shoe is a fantastic choice if you want a more minimalist racing shoe, or a light and fast option for speedwork.

-Though it is plated, this shoe is actually technically a training shoe which means that it will hold up to higher mileage than a traditional racer.
+Though it is plated, this shoe is technically a training shoe which means it will hold up to higher mileage than a traditional racer.
 At only 8 ounces, it is still very light (even lighter than the Rocket X) and uses a firmer, more responsive foam to give you excellent push off and ground feel.

-Buy It:
+Buy It

-Best for Recovery Runs
+Best for Recovery Runs: Hoka Arahi 7

-Hoka Arahi 6
+Hoka Arahi 7 Specs

 - Drop: 5mm

-- Weight: 7.6 oz
+- Weight: 8.10 oz

 - Carbon Plate: No